-Some of these projects will be spin-offs from the blogs which Mike writes on life in the Eighteenth Century.
-These are posted two or three times a week and cover everything from fashions to foods, from caricatures to inventions, and from famous trials to notable individuals.
+Some of these projects have been spin-offs from the blogs which Mike writes on life in the Eighteenth Century.
+These are posted regularly and cover everything from fashions to foods, from caricatures to inventions, and from famous trials to notable individuals.

 He also speaks regularly on 18th century-related topics, both in Spain and in England, to History Societies, Genealogical Groups, Colleges, Women’s Institutes and Probus Groups.
+He has given the keynote talk at Colonial Williamsburg at a week-long seminar, has given talks at Summer Schools and Museums in Britain and regularly gives talks on cruise ships around the world.
 He is always looking for new areas where he can share with others his love of all things Georgian!